GoogleCloudPlatform/apigee-samples/llm-routing/docs/cloudshell-tutorial.md

 ./deploy-llm-routing.sh
 ```

-Export the `APP_CLIENT_ID` variable as mentioned in the command output
+Export the `APIKEY` variable as mentioned in the command output

 ---